ProjectEssentials/projectessentials.github.io/docs/readme.md

   details: The project consists of a many modules, 8 modules + 1 core module + 2 WIP* modules.
 - title: Performance
   details: Project modules do not overload the server even if all (9) modules are installed.
-- title: Multiversion support
+- title: Multi version support
   details: Currently I support two versions of minecraft `1.14.4` and `1.15.2` with Forge.
-And I'll support more versions.
+I'll support more versions.
 ---

 `*` - work in progress